China Gas fuel sales growth slows as lockdown batters demand

 SINGAPORE, June 26 (Reuters) - China Gas Holdings Ltd 0384.HK, one of China's largest independent piped gas distributors，said on Friday gas sales in its latest financial year rose just 2.9%, a sharp fall from the previous year as the coronavirus pandemic hit fuel demand.

+Demand was worst hit during February-March when sales fell 13% versus the same period last year, company executives told reporters.

+However, demand started to recover strongly from April as the Chinese economy reopened, leading the firm to forecast an annual growth of 15% in total gas sales this year.

-Total gas sales were 25.4 billion cubic metres in the year ended March 31, equivalent to roughly 8% of China's total gas demand, but the rate of growth collapsed from a 32% surge in the year earlier period.
+China Gas sold 25.4 billion cubic metres of gas in the year ended March 31, equivalent to roughly 8% of China's total gas demand, but the rate of growth collapsed from a 32% surge in the year earlier period.

 "Adversely impacted by COVID-19, negative growth for energy consumption kicked in for the first quarter of 2020 as energy demand derived from industrial, commercial and transportation sectors contracted noticeably," the firm said its filing to the Hong Kong stock exchange.